watermint/toolbox/docs/commands/dropbox-file-lock-list.md

 List locks under the specified path

+Lists all files that are currently locked, showing lock holder information.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: